XIII: The Conspiracy: Broadcasters

-Critical reception
+Reception

 At Metacritic, the miniseries has a weighted average score of 44 out of 100 based on 6 critics, indicating "mixed or average reviews".
-Its best reviews came from The Hollywood Reporter, who said "All in all, this isn't a half-bad political thriller."
-On the other side, USA Today said "Poorly cast and performed (including an embarrassing turn by Val Kilmer), XIII is shot so murkily and staged so badly, you can hardly tell where people are, let alone where they're going."
+Its best reviews came from The Hollywood Reporter, who said "All in all, this isn't a half-bad political thriller".
+On the other side, USA Today said "Poorly cast and performed (including an embarrassing turn by Val Kilmer), XIII is shot so murkily and staged so badly, you can hardly tell where people are, let alone where they're going".